Skip to main content

 Lexy Pacheco

-You wake up with a sour, tight throat and a churning stomach, but you didn't eat anything strange.
-The nausea doesn't go away as the day goes on, and it makes you lose your appetite.
-Doctors say there's no infection or food intolerance, just stress.
-If this sounds like something you've heard before, here's what you need to know: Your gut is reacting to real emotional pain, not making up symptoms.
+You wake up with a sour throat and a churning stomach, but you didn’t eat anything strange.
+The nausea lingers through the day, killing your appetite.
+Doctors rule out infection or food intolerance — it’s stress.
+If this sounds familiar, here’s what’s really going on: your gut is reacting to emotional overload.
 That sick feeling?
-It's your body's way of saying, "I'm too much."
+It’s your body’s way of saying, “I’m overwhelmed.”

 No advice that makes you feel bad, like "just relax."
 Just practical, kind ways to feel comfortable in your own body again.